imazen/keyhub/spec/roadmap.md

 Estimation of hours and planning of items will be added shortly

-#Stage 1: License creation and management
+#Stage 1: Transaction import, User claiming, License creation, and App ID generation

 Scenario: users are able to login, claim licenses and get the application key.

-* Implement mediator between Ejunky and KeyHub to accept incoming ejunky messages (both single and multi-item) and push to KeyHub.
-At first stage only filter out parts needed.
-See stage 3 for later additions.
-Note: KeyHub does not track transaction status.
-License is created upon Ejunky message and users can start using the license.
-How is communication secured?
+1. Implement reciever to accept incoming ejunky messages (both single and multi-item) and store to DB.
+We don't track transaction status - once the data arrives, we assume payment is complete.
+Communication is secured via a shared secret key in the querystring.
+HTTPS is used to secure the communication.
+Fields that do not have a matching field in the DB will be dumped into an XML field for later use.

+Transaction volume is relatively low; XML overhead negligible in this instance.
+Transactions between 2006 and 2012: 903.
+Estimated size of each: 2-4KB.
+I.e, < 5MB overhead.

+2. Implement e-mail sending for received transactions and for manual 're-send' requests based on txn id or payer_emai.

+3. Add OpenID login support

 * Issue #12: Add extra field FeatureName to Feature.
 Add validation on editing FeatureCode to be GUID and unique.
 FeatureID will be primary key and cannot be changed.

-* Issue #11: When claiming license automatically create an application and application key.
-Show application key to user as key to add to web.config.
-Will the license tags in web.config be filled in based on validation result??
+* Issue #11: When claiming license automatically create an application and application key if none exist.
+Show application key to user as key to add to web.config, as seen in validation.md.

 * Implement business rules to set License expiration date based on SKU properties.